maddimathon/utility-typescript/README.md

 and block comments in the source.
 Every new addition should be thoroughly documented from the start.

-To include the source code in documentation, add the `@source` block tag (uses [typedoc-plugin-inline-sources](https://www.npmjs.com/package/typedoc-plugin-inline-sources)).
+To include source code in documentation, add the `@source` block tag (uses [typedoc-plugin-inline-sources](https://www.npmjs.com/package/typedoc-plugin-inline-sources)).

 #### Unit Testing

-Unit tests are written in the source but run after compile and minimize (via `Build` or `Test` script).
+Unit tests are written in the source but run after compile and minimize (via `Build` or `Test` scripts).
 Tests should be written in a file with the same path but with `.test` added before the extension — e.g., `myFunction.ts` is tested by `myFunction.test.ts`.